Environmental commitment

 At TAP, the operation's energy efficiency indicator is measured through fuel consumption per passenger, over a 100-kilometer route flown.

-In 2023, there was an improvement in TAP's energy and environmental efficiency indicator by 9.1% when compared to the value achieved in 2019 (pre-COVID-19 pandemic).
+In 2024, TAP's energy and environmental efficiency indicator improved by 9.7% compared to 2019.

 Voluntary Carbon Offsetting Program